Jack Frost (1998 film): Box office

-Produced on an $85 million budget, Jack Frost took $7 million on its opening weekend.
+Produced on an $85 million budget, Jack Frost took in $7 million on its opening weekend, ranking in third place behind Star Trek: Insurrection and A Bug's Life.

-It went on to gross over $34.5 million in North America, becoming a box office flop.
+It went on to gross less than $34.6 million in North America, becoming a box office flop.

 Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 19% based on 58 reviews, with an average score of 3.90/10.
+On review aggregator Rotten Tomatoes, Jack Frost holds an approval rating of 19% based on 58 reviews, with an average score of 3.90/10.
 The website's critical consensus reads, "Sentimental schmaltz and uninspired storytelling sink this film."

-On Metacritic, the film received a score of 40 based on 25 reviews, indicating "mixed or average reviews".
+On Metacritic, the film received a score of 40 based on 25 reviews, indicating "mixed or average" reviews.

 Audiences surveyed by CinemaScore gave the film a grade B+ on a scale of A to F.

 Roger Ebert gave the film one out of four stars, writing, "It's possible for the Jim Henson folks and Industrial Light and Magic to put their heads together and come up with the most repulsive single creature in the history of special effects, and I am not forgetting the Chucky doll or the desert intestine from Star Wars."
-Ben Falk of Empire Magazine gave the film a three out of five stars, saying, "Despite an astoundingly dodgy-looking central character, this is a children's flick that doesn't apologise for being so and in an environment where even cartoons are stuffed full of gags purely for the grown-ups, that's remarkably refreshing."
-Janet Maslin of The New York Times gave the film a positive review, saying: "As one more Hollywood effort to look on the sunny side of fatality, Jack Frost is so sugarcoated that it makes other recent efforts in this genre look blisteringly honest.
+Ben Falk of Empire gave the film a three out of five stars, saying, "Despite an astoundingly dodgy-looking central character, this is a children's flick that doesn't apologise for being so and in an environment where even cartoons are stuffed full of gags purely for the grown-ups, that's remarkably refreshing."
+Janet Maslin of The New York Times gave the film a sardonically positive review, saying: "As one more Hollywood effort to look on the sunny side of fatality, Jack Frost is so sugarcoated that it makes other recent efforts in this genre look blisteringly honest.
 On the other hand, it's just cheerful and bogus enough to keep children reasonably entertained."